johnnygitgud/CS312_CourseProjectPt2/README.md

 ## Background

-This project automates the deployment of a Minecraft Java Edition server on AWS EC2.
-The infrastructure is created with Terraform, while the server configuration is handled with a Bash script and a systemd service.
+Automate the deployment of Minecraft Java Edition server on AWS EC2.
+The infrastructure is created with Terraform.
+The server configuration uses a Bash script and a systemd service.

-The goal is to provision an EC2 instance, configure networking, install Minecraft, and make sure the server automatically restarts after the instance reboots.
+The goal is to setup an EC2 instance, configure networking, install Minecraft, and make sure the server automatically restarts after the instance reboots.

 ## Requirements

 Install these tools before running the project:

-- Git
+- Git v2.54.0
-- Terraform
+- Terraform v1.15.5
-- AWS CLI
+- AWS CLI v2.34.55
-- Nmap
+- Nmap v7.80
-- An AWS Academy Learner Lab account
-- An existing AWS EC2 key pair
+- Git Bash

 AWS CLI must be configured with temporary AWS Academy credentials.